syl20bnr/spacemacs-elpa-mirror/stable-melpa/anaphora-readme.txt

 All code contributed by the author to this library is placed in the public domain.
 It is the author's belief that the portions adapted from examples in "On Lisp" are in the public domain.
-At least 10 lines of code have been adapted from the Emacs 'cl package (in the function `anaphoric-setq').

 Regardless of the copyright status of individual functions, all code herein is free software, and is provided without any express